Eaj-JPN/Chirpers/README.md

 # Chirpers

 By : I Gede Putra Wijaya (001202100115)
 From : President University

-A social media web application based on twitter, basically a a twitter ripoff
+A social media web application using flask, HTML, postgresSQL, and Phyton based on twitter, basically a a twitter ripoff.